dulucas/Displacement_Field/README.md

 ```

 ### Acknowledgement
-This repo is based on [TorchSeg](https://github.com/ycszen/TorchSeg)
+The code is based on [TorchSeg](https://github.com/ycszen/TorchSeg)